microsoft/AcademicContent/Workshop/19. Blockchain on Azure (Draft)/Blockchain on Azure HOL.md

 	};
 	```

-1. Save the truffle.js file .

-1. In the **contracts** folder, create a new contract by creating a text file called **myCoin.sol**.
-Paste in the following code into the contract and save the file.
-This contract is written in a language called [Solidity](https://solidity.readthedocs.io/en/develop/), which is very similar to JavaScript.
-Solidity is the language the most Ethereum contracts are written in.
-They are compiled to a JSON file that also contains the interface definition for the contract as well as the bytecode that is used when the contract is deployed.
+1. Create a new contract in the subfolder named "contracts" by creating a text file named **myCoin.sol** in that folder, pasting in the following code, and then saving the file:

 	```javascript
 	pragma solidity ^0.4.4;